 What makes a virtual appointment good?

-Last week we published the findings of some rapid research conducted in partnership with Traverse and National Voices.
+Recently we published the findings of some rapid research conducted in partnership with Traverse, National Voices, and PPL.
 Involving people who have had a virtual consultation during the pandemic, this report provides useful insights for NHS services and individual clinicians.

 Key findings and recommendations